 Coaches, other than for representative teams, shall be nominated by the Division Director for approval by the Board.

-All Coaches must hold the Coaching Requirements as required by SHA, except where minimum qualifications are exceeded.
+All Coaches must hold the Coaching Requirements as required by HS, except where minimum qualifications are exceeded.

+Coaches may only be the Head coach for one Developmental team.
+Unless BMHA board decides otherwise.
+Co-coaches are also classified as Head coaches.

 Coaches' Clinics: